inko-lang/website/source/code-of-conduct.html.md

 * Deliberate intimidation, stalking or following (online or in person).
 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.
-* pamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
+* Spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 ## Reporting abuse